vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 Data types
 -----------

-:py:func:`~verticapy.vDataFrame`s use the data types of its :py:func:`~verticapy.vDataColumn`s.
-The behavior of some :py:func:`~verticapy.vDataFrame` methods depend on the data type of the columns.
+:py:mod:`~verticapy.vDataFrame`s use the data types of its :py:mod:`~verticapy.vDataColumn`s.
+The behavior of some :py:mod:`~verticapy.vDataFrame` methods depend on the data type of the columns.

 For example, computing a histogram for a numerical data type is not the same as computing a histogram for a categorical data type.

-The :py:func:`~verticapy.vDataFrame` identifies four main data types:
+The :py:mod:`~verticapy.vDataFrame` identifies four main data types:

 - ``int``: integers are treated like categorical data types when their cardinality is low; otherwise, they are considered numeric